Instructors – Instructeurs

 Maxime Chouinard

 Maxime started training in 1997 with Kyokushin karate in his hometown of Sainte-Anne des Monts.
 In 2002, he started to practice and research Historical Martial Arts, focusing on military sabre, La Canne and Le Baton.
 The same year, he also started practicing Japanese kenjutsu, becoming an instructor in Shinkendo, Toyama Ryu and Hyoho Niten Ichi Ryu.
 Over the years, he also trained in Canne de combat, Yagyu Shinkage Ryu, Brazilian jiu-jitsu and Olympic fencing, and participated in Dog Brothers events.
 In 2007, he travelled to Ireland, where he was introduced to Antrim Bata, a style of bataireacht or Irish stick, which he started teaching in 2009.
 He now works to promote this art around the world, and is heading Antrim Bata internationally.
-Maxime is also an affiliate member of the HEMA Alliance.
+Maxime is also an affiliate member of the HEMA Alliance and a member of the the French HEMA Federation.

-Maxime has been teaching, competing and researching historical fencing ever since.
+Maxime has been teaching, competing and researching historical fencing ever since, specializing in sabre and Irish stick.
 He organized training groups in Quebec City and Kingston, before moving to Ottawa in 2018.
-He also organized three editions of the Symposium des Arts Martiaux Historiques in Quebec City and Montreal, and has taught workshops and seminars in Canada, USA, Mexico, France and Norway.
-He publishes regular articles on his blog Hema misfits on the history and practice of martial arts.
+He also organized three editions of the Symposium des Arts Martiaux Historiques in Quebec City and Montreal, and has taught workshops and seminars in Canada, USA, Ireland, Mexico, France and Norway.
+He publishes regular articles on his blog Hema misfits (I don’t do longsword) on the history and practice of martial arts.

 In his daily life, Maxime works for Parks Canada, where he supervises the national historical collection.
 He holds a BA in Archaeology from Laval University, and a Master in Cultural Heritage from Deakin University, and is trained as an Historical Weapons Supervisor with Parks Canada.